inno-devops-labs/S25-core-course-labs/app_python/README.md

 - Real-time Moscow time (UTC+3) using `pytz`.
 - PEP8-compliant code with clean structure.
 - Interactive API documentation (Swagger UI and ReDoc).
+- **/visits**: Displays the number of times the root endpoint has been accessed.

 ---